whage/whage.github.io/_posts/2018-12-29-which-way-forward.md

 Strict, model-based planning or the use of solid models / mathematics were absent.

 # What I don't like about doing cloud-based infrastructure
-We work at very high levels of abstractions and the knowledge our gain is not very generic or transferable.
+We work at very high levels of abstractions and the knowledge we gain is not very generic or transferable.
-These abstractions are those of well known low level technologies but at the IaaS level, they get fancy new names, their functionality gets limited in ways the vendor saw fit.
-The knowledge you gain ties you very closely to the vendor.
+These abstractions are those of well known low level technologies but at the IaaS provider level, they get fancy new names and their functionality gets limited in ways the vendor saw fit.
+The knowledge you gain ties you to the vendor.
-The ["essential complexity"][tar-pit] of tasks is typically low but at the level of abstractions we need to work with it becomes a never ending trial and error of tweaking configuration parameters.
+Strangely, I often feel like the ["essential complexity"][tar-pit] of our tasks are typically low but at the cloud provider resource level it becomes a never ending trial and error of tweaking configuration parameters.
-A related article that comes to mind is [Leaky Abstractions][leaky-abstractions] from Joel Spolsky.
+In programming we solve a problem by designing how data will flow through the system.
+We define every aspect of it.
+There is a lot of freedom.
+In a "cloud infra engineer" role, we don't do algorithms, instead we draw boxes, connect them, tweak their parameters and see what happens.
+But be careful!
+Box "A" can oly be connected to box "B" if box "C"'s foo parameter is set to "x".
+Why?
+Because the docs say so!
+It feels like there is usually one way to achieve something and it is by finding that one combination of resource parameters.
+We are using [leaky abstractions][leaky-abstractions].
+We are very limited in our work.
+It's not all that bad of course.
+I get to learn about how cloud-based software work, which is increasingly more valuable knowledge and also learn a lot about networking and operations.
+I just miss writing programs.

 Now I'll look at the areas of software that I haven't worked in yet and find really interesting.

 # Security / ethical hacking / penetration testing
 The emphasis is on finding unknown weaknesses in systems.
-You get to break systems and they pay you for it!
+You get to break them and they pay you for it!
-Requires deep knowledge of the OS and computer networks which are interesting and broad topics.
+Requires a deep knowledge of the lowest layers of computer systems which are very interesting.
 Continuous learning is a key aspect of the work.
 There is a constant race against the opposite side.
 Securing digital information is increasingly important as everything around us is getting digitized.
 Good security professionals will probably be in great demand.
 It also feels like black magic.